kartikpatade/flask-chatbot-webapp/README.md

-# SIES Nerul College Chatbot 🎓
+# Flask Chatbot Web Application

 A Flask-based web application featuring an intelligent chatbot designed to assist students and visitors of **SIES (Nerul) College of Arts, Science, and Commerce**.
 The chatbot uses Natural Language Processing (NLP) and fuzzy string matching to answer common queries related to admissions, courses, facilities, placements, and campus life.